aniket0112/probability-basics-assignment/README.md

 * Once done with the above steps, you can run the code and follow console instructions to use the application.

 # Note
 * If you do not want to setup GNUplot, the plots are saved in the repository with apt names.
-To ignore plot commands change macro "PLOT" to 0 in main.cpp.
+To ignore plot commands change macro 'PLOT' to '0' in 'main.cpp'.
 Otherwise, there can be error.
-* Also on Windows, change macro "WIN" to 1 in main.cpp.
+* Also on Windows, change macro 'WIN' to '1' in 'main.cpp'.